 GP appointments should be given to patients who really need them.
 So, before you book an appointment to see a GP, take a look at the alternative services available to you that may offer more appropriate and QUICKER help and advice.

 If you have a minor ailment such as a cough or cold, ear ache, temperature, hay fever, back ache, the list goes on!
 You don’t have to see a GP in the first instance.
 Visit Your Health, NHS111 online or your local pharmacy for information and advice on how to self manage your condition.
 All services will be able to tell you when to seek advice from a GP or to seek more urgent help.

 The benefits of using these services rather than seeing a GP in the first instance are:

 You will learn about your condition, how to better prevent and manage it in the future

 You can get same day advice and treatment

-You won’t have to wait ages on the phone trying to book and appointment with the GP or having to take time off work or wait to receive a phone call once you have booked an appointment
+You won’t have to wait for long periods of time on the phone trying to book and appointment with the GP, having to take time off work or wait to receive a phone call once you have booked an appointment

 SPECIALISED SERVICES and SELF REFERRING in the COMMUNITY